 Event-driven architecture is an architectural approach.
 Applications written in any language on any platform can use this architecture pattern.
 Here, we will explore some of the advantages of adopting an event-driven architecture.

-True decoupling of producers and consumers
+True decoupling of the producers and consumers as microservices

 Systems that use an event-driven architecture decouples the components in the system which separates the ownership of data by domain.
 This decoupling enables a logical separation between production and consumption of events.

 - Producers do not need to concern themselves with how the events they produce are going to be consumed (so additional consumers can be added without affecting the producers).